joe-speedboat/ansible.guacamole/README.md

 ```

 ## Requirements
-* Ansible 2.9 or higher is required for this Ansible Role
+* Ansible 3.11 or higher is required for this Ansible Role
 * OS Releases:
-  * Alma8
+  * Rocky Linux 8
-  * CentOS8
+  * Rocky Linux 9
-  * CentOS Stream
+  * other RHELish OS may work, but are not tested

 ## Role dependencies
 * mariadb role